 Starting January 24th, Sahan Karunaratne, who was the External Events Coordinator in 2018-2019, will be hosting a 8-lesson workshop sequel to his Fall Beginner Workshop to introduce beginners totally new to the game or with very little training to the wonderful world of chess!
-Join Sahan and your fellow chess club members on Friday evenings, 5-6 pm in the Reading Room (please see below for details and a tentative syllabus) as you explore the rules, and learn about chess notation, game analysis, strategy and tactics!
+Join Sahan and your fellow chess club members on Friday evenings 3-4 pm, online in our Discord server.
+As you explore the rules, learn about chess notation, game analysis, strategy and tactics!

 Jan 31st – Learning Chess Notation and Analyzing the Game Move by Move